-For those who want to take advantage of Arizona’s warmer temperatures and go hiking after enjoying a lovely weekend in a family vacation rental in Scottsdale, the area provides a series of great trails and locations to hike.
+For those who want to take advantage of Arizona’s warmer temperatures and go hiking after enjoying a lovely weekend in a family vacation rental offered by Housing Solutions REI, the area provides a series of great trails and locations to hike.
 Some of these trails are great for beginners while others may require you to be familiar with hiking.
 However, the views cannot be debated for how breathtaking they are.

 Aptly named, the Lookout Mountain trail offers stunning views of the surrounding area.
 The trail is considered to be moderate.
 This means there may be a few steep inclines that you have to contend with.
 It’s also typically lightly trafficked.
 So, you can expect some other hikers out there but not enough to detract from the natural beauty.
 If you have a dog with you, they can join you on the trip, but they need to be leashed.
 This trail also is considered to be an out-and-back which means it circles around and exits close to where you started.
 Hikers typically say that this hike is 25 minutes long and grows steep the closer you get to the peak of the mountain.
 If you wish to climb the mountain, then you should expect to do some actual climbing.
 In total, the hike is .9 miles long.